-Excessive Competition and Market Volatility: A Theory of the Desire to Win
+Over-Competition and Market Volatility: A Theory of the Desire to Win

 📄Click here to download my paper

-Threshold Effect of R\&D Investment during Shock - Evidence from COVID-19
+Threshold Effect of R&D Investment during Shock - Evidence from COVID-19

 📄Click here to download my paper